Care

 • Leather is one of those materials that get better with time.
 Scratches and scuffs, colors evolve the material with wear.

 With all natural materials, and even synthetic, things show the passage of time.
-My personal preference is to let the natural order shine, but regardless, with proper care or not, my pieces can last for years, even a lifetime.
-I aim to create works that come from the earth, and will return back to it, cutting out the norm of fashion where discarded pieces will sit for centuries before degrading.
+Our personal preference is to let the natural order shine, but regardless, with proper care or not, these pieces can last a lifetime.
+Our aim to create works that come from the earth, and will return back to it, cutting out the norm of fashion where discarded pieces will sit for centuries before degrading.